11/7/2024

 speaker

-So if I'm following the question, you're asking, if someone was not responding to MM120, what else could they be given?
+So if I'm following the question, you're asking, you know, if someone was not responding to MM120, what else could they be given?

 speaker

-Is that the question?
-Yep, yes, exactly.
+Yes, exactly.
 That and how many of those kinds of events would you expect?
-Clearly, there's always going to be some responders, non-responders, all of that, but if someone does respond and then needs rescue, how do you characterize all that?
-Yeah,
+Clearly, there's always going to be some responders, non-responders, all of that.
+But if someone does respond and then needs rescue, how do you characterize all that?

 speaker

-so the upshot of that part, the extension phase, is that if someone responds and then subsequently loses response, they can get up to four open-label treatments during that 40-week period.
+Yeah, so the upshot of that Part B extension phase is that if someone subsequently loses response, they can get up to four open-label treatments during that 40-week period.
 So the first step would be redosing and seeing if that captures and keeps people well.
 There are in any trial going to be people who don't respond, right?
 No matter how good your drug is, it doesn't treat everybody and it doesn't treat everybody completely.
-So if participants are not responding and ultimately are uncomfortable and have illness that's severe enough that they need to try something else, then they're withdrawn from the study at some point and we use statistical methods to fit them for the missing data after they leave the study.
-So that's a decision that is made by IPAs, along with, of course, the participants themselves, but certainly the hope is that by having these open-label treatment options, that folks are able to stay in for the whole study.
+So if participants are not responding and ultimately are uncomfortable and have illness that's severe enough that they need to try something else, then they're withdrawn from the study at some point, and we use statistical methods to filter for the missing data after they leave the study.
+So that's a decision that is made by IPAs along with, of course, the participants themselves, but certainly the hope is that by having these open-label treatment options that folks are able to stay in for the whole study.
 Thank you.

 speaker